GLOBAL MARKETS-Security jitters drive European investors back to safe havens

 FED MINUTES

-The dollar index was lower at 99.483 after touching 99.745 on Tuesday, its highest since mid April.
-It has risen 6.3 percent in the past month as market odds for a U.S. rate hike in December moved from around 30 percent to 66 percent.
+The dollar index was lower at 99.501 after touching 99.745 on Tuesday, its highest since mid April.
+It has risen 6.3 percent in the past month as market odds for a U.S. interest rate hike in December moved from around 30 percent to 66 percent.

 This week's data further cemented rate hike expectations.
 Monthly U.S. consumer prices increased in October after two straight months of declines, putting annual core inflation at 1.9 percent.